TerryHoCQ/mathplot/docs/ref/visualint/index.md

 # Internal class reference

-This section includes material that does *not* form part of the client API to `morph::Visual` and other visualization classes.
-It will help a developer who wants to understand the design of morphologica.
+This section includes material that does *not* form part of the client API to `mplot::Visual` and other visualization classes.
+It will help a developer who wants to understand the design of mathplot.